What is IoT Security?

 Why should I get an IoT assessment?

-- Customer(s) – If your customers (or management or a regulator) need proof your environment is safe, you may have options regarding how you demonstrate that proof.
+• Customer(s) – Your customers (or management or a regulator) will often require proof your IoT ecosystem is properly secured.
 It’s essential to know what form(s) of attestation will work best for you and your customers.

-- Partner(s) – Cloud services like Alexa and Spotify are putting up walls and building moats around their cloud environments and requiring proof that you can leverage their services securely (often requiring that you comply with their particular requirements).
-If accessing third party cloud services to extend your product ecosystem is a must, so then is complying with its security demands.
+• Partner(s) – Cloud services like Alexa and Spotify are putting up walls and building moats around their cloud environments and requiring proof that you can leverage their services securely (often mandating that you comply with their particular requirements).
+If accessing third-party cloud services to extend your product ecosystem is a must, then being provably secure and compliant is a must-have.